AnAppAMonth/git-coalesce/README.md

        most cases you only need to include the message for the combined commit in the message of cN.

-       If, however, none of c1 ~ cN contains these symbols, the default commit message which concatenates the messages of all "member" commits is used.
+       If, however, none of c1 ~ cN contains these symbols, the message of the milestone commit is used.

 optional arguments:
   -h, --help            show this help message and exit